webforj/webforj-docs/docs/components/icon.md

 - [TabbedPane](../../docs/components/tabbedpane)
 - [All Field Types](../../docs/components/fields)

-Using prefix and suffix slots, you can determine if you want the icon before or after the text.
+Using `prefix` and `suffix` slots, you can determine if you want the icon before or after the text using the `setPrefixComponent()` and `setSuffixComponent()` methods.
 Deciding whether to place an icon before or after the text on a component largely depends on the purpose and design context.

 ### Icons before component text

-    This is the most common placement for icons.
     Placing icons before a component allows users to quickly understand the component's purpose, especially for more universally understood icons like the save icon.
     Seeing the icon first helps users process the information in a logical flow.
     If the button's primary function is an action, putting the icon first signals the action more clearly, especially when users are scanning quickly.